 District Planning & Finances

-• Asphalt Resurfacing at Century Park and Lakeview Fitness
+• New roofs at Sullivan Community Center and Lakeview Fitness

 • Seavey Ditch Project with Village of Vernon Hills and Lake County Stormwater Commission